ttopper/CPSC128/docs/08_Persistence/13_A_controller_for_our_database.md

 [^**]: Which may have you thinking that it should be possible to build a universal controller which with some OOP and an MVC architecture it pretty much is.
 OOP will be the subject of the remaining four modules of this course.
-MVC you can either Google or wait to study in NCIT 212.
+MVC you can either Google or wait to study in CPSC 129.